a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 - **Ansible** is an automation tool used for configuring systems, installing software, and executing tasks across remote machines using playbooks (YAML files).
 - **CI/CD (Continuous Integration/Continuous Deployment)** is a software development practice that automates the integration and delivery of code and infrastructure, allowing for consistent, repeatable, and fast deployments.
 Here, GitHub Actions serves as our CI/CD orquestrator.

+### Here's a breakdown of what we'll be using for this lab:

+### 🖥️ VM Creation with Terraform:
+- 1 VM: Kali Linux (for offensive tools)
+- 1 VM: Ubuntu (for monitoring and packet capture)

+Specifics (for better Azure credit optimization):
+- B1s (1vCPU, 1 GB RAM) for Ubuntu
+- B2s (2vCPU, 4 GB RAM) for Kali (for better performance)

+### ⚙️ VM Configuration with Ansible
+- **Kali VM:**
+  - `nmap` (for port scanning)
+  - `hping3` (for packet crafting/flooding)
+  - `hydra` (for brute-force testing)

+- **Ubuntu VM:**
+  - Monitoring tools:
+    - `wireshark`
+    - `tcpdump`
+    - `zeek`

 ---

 ### 🚀 What happens when the workflow gets triggered?

-This project builds a fully functional cybersecurity lab in Azure consisting of a Kali Linux machine (for offensive tools) and an Ubuntu server (for monitoring tools).
+A fully functional cybersecurity lab in Azure consisting of a Kali Linux machine (for offensive tools) and an Ubuntu server (for monitoring tools) gets built.
 Here's a breakdown:

+### 🔄 Automation Pipeline

+The GitHub Actions workflow performs the following:
+1. Initializes and applies Terraform to create infrastructure
+2. Retrieves public IPs from Terraform output
+3. Dynamically generates an Ansible inventory file
+4. Runs Ansible playbooks to configure both VMs
+5. Cleans up temporary SSH key from the runner

 ### 🧱 Azure Infrastructure

+Here's some context of what you can expect to see while looking at the code provided in the repo:

 - **Resource Group:** A container that holds related Azure resources such as VMs, virtual networks, and public IPs.
 It's useful for managing permissions, billing, and cleanup.
 - **Virtual Network (VNet):** Provides an isolated and secure network environment in Azure where our VMs can communicate.